-In verbal, in-person communication, personal space plays a crucial role.
+In verbal, face-to-face communication, personal space plays a crucial role.

-Namely, this distance that applies only to in-person communication may act as a facilitator to good communication, or as a barrier to effective communication — depending on whether it’s properly interpreted and arranged.
+Namely, the distance that applies only to in-person communication may act as a facilitator to good communication or as a barrier to effective communication — depending on whether it’s adequately interpreted and arranged.

-We classify four types of distance between in-person communicators:
+We can recognize 4 types of distance between in-person communicators:

-- Intimate space.
-The distance between the communicators is less than 18 inches (0.45 meters).
-Such distance is reserved for close relationships such as those between a parent and child or between partners.
+- Intimate space: The distance between the communicators is less than 18 inches (0.45 meters).
+It’s usually reserved for close relationships, such as between a parent and child or between partners.

-- Personal space.
-The distance between communicators is 2–3 feet (0.6–0.9 meters).
-Such distance is associated with friends and peer groups.
+- Personal space: The distance between communicators is 2–3 feet (0.6–0.9 meters).
+It’s typically associated with friends and peer groups.

-- Official space.
-The distance between communicators is 4–5 feet (1.2–1.5 meters), depending on the type of information transmitted.
-Such distance is associated with official situations, such as most work-related situations.
+- Official space: The distance between communicators is 4–5 feet (1.2–1.5 meters), depending on the type of information transmitted.
+This type of space is associated with official situations, such as most communication situations at work.

-- Public spac.
-The distance between communicators is over 10 feet (3 meters).
-Such distance is associated with speakers and listeners in public situations, like speeches.
+- Public space: The distance between communicators is over 10 feet (3 meters).
+Public space is associated with speakers and listeners in public situations, like speaking events.

-Any reduction of these space requirements may lead to awkward or even embarrassing situations.
+Reducing these space requirements may lead to awkward or embarrassing situations.

-Namely, people from the US and Northern Europe dislike having their personal space be violated in any way.
+Namely, people from the US and Northern Europe dislike having their personal space violated.

-This makes space not only a physical barrier to effective communication but often a cultural one as well — when communicators include people from the US and Asia, for example.
+This makes space not only a physical barrier to effective communication but often a cultural one as well.

 In the conference room of a marketing agency, employees Steve and Manuel are sitting in the front row listening to the company’s head of HR, Charlotte, deliver a speech about the company’s planned cultural development.